radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 ![Sample LDAP Hierarchy](Media/Image3.12.jpg)

-Figure 12: Sample LDAP Hierarchy

 The hierarchy shown above can be flattened out in a virtual view based on the object class associated with the users (e.g. inetOrgPerson).
 The sample flat virtual view structure is shown in the figure below.

 ![Sample Flat Virtual View Built from an Existing LDAP Hierarchy](Media/Image3.13.jpg)

-Figure 13: Sample Flat Virtual View Built from an Existing LDAP Hierarchy (depicted in the figure above)

 When building a flat virtual view, use content objects.
 For details on content objects, please see the [RadiantOne Context Builder Guide](/context-builder-guide/introduction).